bbauska/coding-templates/README.md

 How to Use This Template

-Copy and paste these code templates into your CMS for the desired product on your website.
+Copy and paste these code templates into your server for the desired product on your website.
+Or, add to github project.

 Remember that you can adjust these to suit your needs.
 These templates are designed to be completely customizable.